doguyilmaz/use-typewriter-animation/README.md

 # use-typewriter-animation

-`use-typewriter-animation` is a React hook that provides an easy way to create typewriter animation effects.
-It allows you to animate typing, deleting, and customizing text with various options like speed, colorization, and cursor styles.
+`use-typewriter-animation` is a lightweight React hook that provides an intuitive way to create dynamic typewriter animations.
+It allows you to animate typing, deleting, and customizing text with various options like speed, color, highlights, and cursor styles.

 ## Features

-- Typewriter animation with customizable typing and deleting speeds.
+- Customizable typing and deleting speeds for precise control over the animation.
-- Supports multiple text styling options (color, highlight).
+- Support for text styling, including colorization and highlight transitions.
-- Looping options for continuous animations.
+- Looping functionality for continuous typewriter animations.
-- Customizable cursor styles (block, underline, bar).
+- Flexible cursor styles with adjustable blink speed and color (block, underline, bar).
-- Easy integration with React using hooks.
+- Seamless integration with React using an intuitive hook-based API.
+- Supports wrapping text in any HTML element (`<div>`, `<h1>`, `<p>`, etc.).
+- Smooth text transitions for highlights and text effects.

 ## Installation

-You can install the package via npm or Yarn:
+You can install the package via npm, Yarn, or Bun:

 ```bash
 # Using npm